 - The Mexican professional leagues

-This is a comprehensive guide about Mexico soccer, all your questions will be answered here …
+This is a comprehensive guide to Mexico soccer.
+All your questions will be answered here …

 How Did Soccer Start In Mexico?

 C.F.
 Pachuca is known to be one of the oldest franchises in the Americas.
-After 120 years of existence, it remains in the top division of the professional Liga MX to this day.
+After 120 years of existence, it remains in the top division of the professional Liga MX.

 In the early days of Mexican soccer, many teams were closely associated with major corporations and businesses.